fdoyle6/UD-ASAE-Controls-2021/README.md

 **Give a rough overview of what each program and folder is for and how they were used**
 **packages_and_plugins**: All of the packages and plug-in that need to be downloaded to execute the code in this repository

-**GUI**: The code run on the ground station laptop to display the recieved telemetry data from the DAS
+**GUI**: The code run on the ground station laptop to display the recieved telemetry data from the DAS & Ground Station Hardware.

-**Ground_Station**: The code and firmware developed to run on the ground station to recieve the telemetry data from the DAS and send the release to the DAS to enable the in-flight PADA (Drone) drop
+**Ground_Station**: The code and firmware developed to run on the ground station to recieve the telemetry data from the DAS and send the release to the DAS to enable the in-flight PADA (Drone) drop.

 **DAS**: The programs run on the on-board Data Acquisition System (DAS) to record the state of the plane from the various on-board sensors.
 The included sensors are a GPS, altimeter, and IMU, and data is sent to the ground station using LoRa.
+The README in this directory has the installation steps.